crheller/crheller.github.io/_pages/about.md

 Currently, I am a postdoctoral fellow in the [RoLi Lab](https://www.rolilab.com/) at [The Max Planck Institute for Biological Cybernetics](https://www.kyb.tuebingen.mpg.de/en) in Tuebingen, Germany.
 Prior to this position, I completed my PhD in Neuroscience in the [Laboratory of Brain Hearing and Behavior](https://hearingbrain.org/) in Portland, Oregon.
 I hold a bachelor's degree in Physics from [St. Olaf College](https://wp.stolaf.edu).

-In my spare time I love being outdoors - cycling, hiking, and running.
+In my spare time, I love being outdoors - cycling, hiking, and running.